kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

 ## Prerequisites
 * You have the Istio module added.
 If you want to use a Kyma domain to expose a workload, also the API Gateway module must be added.
-* You have [set up your custom domain](https://kyma-project.io/external-content/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.html).
+* You have set up your custom domain and a custom TLS Gateway.
+See [Configure a TLS Gateway in SAP BTP, Kyma Runtime](https://kyma-project.io/external-content/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.html).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]
   > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.